Kirks Mills Historic District

 The Kirks Mills Historic District is a national historic district that is located in Little Britain Township, Lancaster County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1978.

 History and architectural features

 This district includes twelve contributing buildings that are located in the village of Kirks Mills.
 Those buildings are: Jacob Kirk's Mansion House (c.
 1752), the Brick Mill/Kirk's Mill (c.
 1810), the brick miller's house, a stone and log barn that was converted to a residence in 1975, Joseph Reynold's House (1825), Eastland Friends Meeting and Tenant House (c.
 1798, 1822), the Ephriam B. Lynch House (1880s), the Harry Reynolds House (c.
 1774), the Manuel Reynolds House, the Eastland School House (1838), and the Log House.

 Jacob Kirk's Mansion House is a three-story, brick dwelling with a two-story ell.
 It features a full porch on the front and right sides.
 Kirk's Mill is a 2 1/2-story brick building with a slate gable roof.
 It was remodeled to a residence about 1940.

-This district was listed on the National Register of Historic Places in 1978.